-The Watson Centre Society for Brain Health (WCBH) has been conducting a research study at the University of British Columbia’s Centre for Brain Health.
+The Watson Centre Society for Brain Health (WCSBH) has been conducting a research study at the University of British Columbia’s Centre for Brain Health.

 Dr. Naznin Virji-Babul and her research team are studying the impact of non-invasive cognitive rehabilitation and its influence on individuals who have suffered traumatic brain injuries.
 The study is being conducted at the Djavad Mowafaghian Centre for Brain Health at the University of British Columbia.